charmbracelet/bubbletea/tutorials/basics/README.md

 Next we'll define a function that will initialize our application.
-An initialize function returns a model representing our application's initial state, as well as a `Cmd` that could perform some initial I/O. For now, we don't need to do any I/O, so for the command we'll just return nil, which translates to "no command."
+An initialize function returns a model representing our application's initial state, as well as a `Cmd` that could perform some initial I/O. For now, we don't need to do any I/O, so for the command we'll just return `nil`, which translates to "no command."

 ```go